Monsoon Wedding: Plot

 The film's central story deals with the organization of an enormous, chaotic, and expensive wedding that is due to take place in a modern Indian family.
 Lalit Verma and his wife Pimmi have arranged a marriage for their daughter Aditi to Hemant Rai.
 Hemant is the son of a family friend who lives in Texas, and Aditi has only known him for a few weeks.
 As so often happens in Indian culture, such a wedding means that, for one of the few times in each generation, the extended family comes together from all corners of the globe, bringing its emotional baggage along.

 Lalit and Pimmi are helped with the main planning by Pimmi's sister Shashi and her husband C.L, who have arrived earlier from Oman.
 A few days before the engagement, Tej, Lalit's extremely wealthy brother-in-law, arrives from the U.S..
 Tej is married to Lalit's sister and has helped the Verma family regain their financial footing after the Partition of India left them penniless many years ago.
 Tej offers to pay for Aditi's cousin, Ria Verma to attend university in the U.S., after the family consults him for advice.
 Ria and her mother live with the Verma family, who took them in after the death of Ria's father (Lalit's brother).
-Despite his generous offer, Ria stays away from Tej and is not comfortable in his presence.
+Despite his generous offer, Ria stays away from Tej and is visibly uncomfortable in his presence.

 Lalit begins experiencing difficulty in paying for the final, smaller aspects of the wedding and is embarrassed when he has to borrow money from friends and colleagues.
 Meanwhile, P.K.
-Dubey, the eccentric wedding planner, falls in love with Alice, the Vermas' maid.
+Dubey, the eccentric wedding planner, falls in love with Alice, the Vermas' soft-spoken Christian maid.
 Ria grows concerned after she witnesses what appears to be Tej grooming a younger relative, ten-year-old Aliya.
 Aditi's younger brother Varun plans an elaborate dance for the pre-wedding party with another cousin, Ayesha, but Lalit worries that his son is becoming too effeminate and plans to send him to boarding school.
-Meanwhile, Ayesha is mutually attracted to Pimmi's Australian nephew Rahul, a fact they attempt to hide from the family.
+Meanwhile, Ayesha is mutually attracted to Pimmi's nephew studying in Australia, Rahul, a fact they attempt to hide from the family.
 Dubey's workers see Alice trying on Aditi's wedding jewellery, and the men accuse her of stealing.
 The incident causes her to become withdrawn from Dubey and he grows depressed.